-17.2 Where local laws do not apply
+17.2 Where the local law does not apply

-- (1) In situations where- - (a) one or more provisions of this local law have been suspended; or - (b) a matter is not regulated by the Act, the Regulations or these local laws, - the presiding member is to decide questions relating to the conduct of the meeting. - (2) The decision of the presiding member under subclause (1) is final, except where a motion is moved and carried under clause 11.10.
+- (1) In situations where- - (a) one or more provisions of this local law have been suspended; or - (b) a matter is not regulated by the Act, the Regulations or this local law, the Presiding Member is to decide questions relating to the conduct of the meeting.

+(2) The decision of the Presiding Member under subclause (1) is final, except where a motion is moved and carried under clause 11.10.